Jeff Clark, Senior Analyst, GoldSilver

-At current prices, the same dollar investment will get you roughly 70 more ounces of silver than gold.
+At current prices, the same dollar investment will get you roughly 80 more ounces of silver than gold.
 On top of that, most silver is a lot less dense than gold—pure silver is 84% larger in volume than pure gold.
-Add those two facts together and it means that silver takes up as much as 128 times more space than gold for the same dollar value!
+This means silver takes up as much as 128 times more space than gold for the same dollar value!

 Here are some practical examples of that difference.
 At current prices…